A blog that is a single executable binary

 >> ./microblog

-If we open http://localhost:8080 again we will the changes:
+If we open http://localhost:8080 again, we will see the changes:

 How everything works